naotoyanai/fiilter-signature_ABA/README.md

 ### List of Files
 1. `test.cpp`: scheme based on Vacuum filter (https://github.com/wuwuz/Vacuum-Filter).
+2. `trivial.cpp`: a trivial construction.
-2. `makefile`: file for the compilation
+3. `makefile`: file for the compilation
-3. `test_building.cpp`: a test program for the building environment.
+4. `test_building.cpp`: a test program for the building environment.